 While it’s the petition preparer who has broken the law, it’s the debtor who may pay for the bad advice.

-Once in the door at bankruptcy court, you may find you can’t get out, no matter the cost of remaining.
+Without a lawyer you may find you can’t get out of bankruptcy, no matter the cost of remaining.

 Image courtesy of Crisg and OpenClipArt